GrHound/GenPotField/README.md

 The Bash script 'demo' will generate 100 potential fields (parameters, samples, grid and plot), with each set or experiment containing 1000 samples.
 The data sets have a random name of the form potfield-[RANDNUM].par etc. Data are organized in four directories: ./Par ./Data ./Grid and ./Plot

 Working environment is assumed to be Linux with bash, sed and gnuplot.
+Look at the bottom for an MLP training example.

 See: potfield-example.png